This page lists characters that appear in the TV series The Librarians. There is no page yet for the characters from the TV Movies.

 - Really 700 Years Old: He is older than Jenkins and his immortality is demonstrated on the show.

 - Villain with Good Publicity: Dulaque is apparently a well-respected philanthropist.
 You know, on top of leading an evil cult that wants to Take Over the World with magic.
+Taken up to eleven when you find out he’s Lancelot, a literally legendary hero.

 - We Used to Be Friends: With Jenkins before they each chose their current paths.
 Was, in fact, his father.